InsightsByIvy/Analysing-Scam-Patterns-in-Ethereum-Transactions/README.md

     - Fetch scam addresses from blacklists.
     - Check activity and transaction data via API calls.

-  **Challenges:**
-  - Most public scam address lists are outdated and not recently active.
-  - Difficulty obtaining recent, labeled scam data through APIs.
-  - API rate limits and incomplete data hindered large-scale analysis.

-- **Pivot to Kaggle Datasets**
-  - Adopted curated, labeled, and often more recent scam address data from Kaggle.
-  - Kaggle datasets include transaction-level details, are easier to work with offline, and are not subject to API rate limits.

 - **Analysis Goals**
   - Explore and visualize transaction patterns.
   - Identify features indicative of fraudulent or suspicious activity.
   - Lay the groundwork for future compliance or scam-detection models.

+## Challenges & Lessons Learned
+**Data Sourcing Difficulties:**
+ * Most public scam address lists are outdated and not recently active.
+ * Obtaining recent, labeled scam data through APIs proved difficult; APIs often have strict rate limits and can return incomplete data, making large-scale analysis challenging.

+**Pivot to Kaggle Datasets:**
+ * To address these issues, I adopted curated, labeled, and often more recent scam address datasets from Kaggle.
+ * Kaggle datasets provided transaction-level details, were easier to work with offline, and were not subject to API rate limits or data incompleteness.
+ * This pivot enabled more robust exploration as the data was more reliable than what could be obtained from public lists or direct API calls.

+**Data Quality & Imbalance:**
+ * The datasets are highly imbalanced, with far fewer scam transactions than legitimate ones, requiring careful preprocessing and consideration in analysis.
+ * Addressed missing values, zeros, and outliers to ensure meaningful feature engineering.

+**Visualisation Issues:**
+ * Some charts in Streamlit (especially those using log scales or visualising skewed data) were difficult to interpret due to data distribution (many zeros or extreme outliers).
+ * Required creative alternatives and filtering to present clear, actionable insights.

+**Dependency & Code Management:**
+ * Streamlined requirements.txt to include only essential packages, reducing errors and simplifying collaboration.
+ * Cleaned up unused imports and dependencies for a smoother workflow.

+## Key Features
+- **Data Cleaning & Exploration:** Jupyter notebooks for initial data checks and feature engineering.
+- **Interactive Dashboard:** Streamlit app for visualising scam vs. non-scam transaction patterns.
+- **Custom Visualisations**: Includes bar charts, histograms, behavioral segmentation, and more.
+- **API Integration:** Demonstrates fetching live data from the Etherscan API.

 ## Data Sources
 - **Kaggle Ethereum Datasets:** For historical transactions and labeled fraud data.